We Deal in Lead A Weird West Gunslinger Adventure Game

 When dealt critical damage, a detachment is routed or significantly weakened.
 At 0 STR, it is destroyed.

-• Detachments’ attacks against are enhanced and deal blast damage.
+• Detachments’ attacks against individuals deal enhanced blast damage.

 Retreat #